Century Plant Facts

-Botanists currently recognize several species in its family, and also numerous cultivars.
-However, the Century Plant itself has become cultivated in many regions of the world as an extremely popular ornamental plant.
+- This extremely hardy succulent evolved as endemic to a particular region of the world.
+As the scientific name indicates, it represents a member of the Agave family of plants.
+Botanists currently recognize several species in its family, and numerous cultivars.
+However, this plant itself has become cultivated in many regions of the world as an extremely popular ornamental plant.

-As a result, it has become naturalized in many diverse regions.
-These include South America, Africa, India, China, Australia, and numerous islands.
-The species remains popular as an ornamental plant due to its tolerance for arid conditions.
+- As a result, it has become naturalized in many diverse regions throughout the world.
+These highly varied parts of the globe include South America, Africa, India, China, Australia.
+In addition to these regions, it also now appears on numerous islands with compatible climates.
+The Century Plant also remains popular as an ornamental plant due to its tolerance for arid conditions.